Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Discussion

 The biological plausibility of the CM outputs further supports the clinical relevance.
 The $K_{i}$ images reproduce canonical FDG uptake patterns with high net influx values in cerebral cortex, myocardium and renal cortex, intermediate values in liver and skeletal muscle, and low values in lung parenchyma, consistent with large-cohort reference values for dynamic whole-body FDG scans \cite{dias2022normal,liu2021kinetic}.
 Moreover, the model selection map classifies brain, myocardium and tumour voxels as effectively irreversible, reflecting negligible de-phosphorylation of FDG-6-P, while kidney cortex and much of the hepatic parenchyma are labelled as reversible, in agreement with known renal FDG wash-out and hepatic glucose-6-phosphatase activity reported in the literature \cite{dias2022normal}.

+The clinical utility of uncertainty estimation enables more robust decision-making, particularly in the high-noise environments inherent to voxel-level total-body PET.
+In these noisy conditions, the inverse problem of kinetic modeling becomes ill-posed.
+The likelihood surface is often flat or complex, causing standard point estimators (e.g., NLS) to exhibit high variance or converge to local minima.
+In contrast, the CM provides the full posterior distribution, capturing the uncertainty of model parameters due to noisy measurements.
+We demonstrate the practical value of this via the voxel-wise model selection (Fig. \ref{fig: TB-model-selection-imaging}), where posterior distributions differentiate reversible from irreversible kinetics.
+A further plausible clinical translation is the use of posterior variance as a voxel-wise reliability index, enabling clinicians to distinguish high-confidence metabolic features from noise artifacts that require further investigation.

 Two systematic discrepancies emerge when contrasting the Patlak derived and CM derived $K_i$ maps.
 First, Patlak slopes are uniformly attenuated relative to CM estimates because the measured tissue curves are not corrected for vascular spill‑in.
 Therefore, the resulting Patlak slope corresponds to $(1\!-\!V_b)\,K_i$, so even modest blood‑volume fractions (3--5\,\% in most tissues, higher in highly perfused organs) translate into lower $K_i$ values.
 Second, the spatial correspondence between Patlak and CM maps is imperfect.
 Patlak relies on the assumption of irreversible tracer trapping (\(k_4=0\)) to fit a straight line at mid-late time points \cite{zuo2020multiphase}.
 This assumption is violated in organs with predominantly reversible kinetics, and elevated noise in low‑count voxels further destabilises the fit, thus introducing artefacts and regional bias \cite{karakatsanis2015generalized}.
+While NLS is often considered a standard estimator for the full two tissue compartment models, it is known to exhibit bias, particularly when inequality constraints are applied to model parameters \cite{escobar1986bias}.
+In contrast, MCMC provides an asymptotically unbiased estimate of the posterior distribution.
+By training the CM to approximate the MCMC posterior, our method aims to inherit this unbiased property while bypassing the computational cost that renders MCMC impractical for total-body PET.

+Many implementations of model selection metrics, such as AIC, typically rely on the residual sum of squares (RSS) derived from fitting competing models \cite{wang2018dynamic,wang2022total,zuo2020multiparametric}.
+However, using this RSS-based formula implicitly asserts that the noise follows a Gaussian distribution—an assumption that is often inaccurate for reconstructed images.
+Furthermore, these methods rely on point estimates (MLEs) and asymptotic assumptions that are unstable in high-noise, low-count voxel data \cite{cavanaugh2019akaike}.
+In contrast, our proposed framework enables model selection via a direct probability statement in a single inference pass.
+Being likelihood-free, it avoids the need for valid noise assumptions or arbitrary complexity penalties.
+Instead, we inspect the 95\% CrI of $k_4$.
+If the CrI for $k_4$ includes zero, the data is deemed consistent with irreversible kinetics.
+This allows for probabilistic model selection that naturally integrates parameter uncertainty.